19 Must-Follow Mental Health Influencers on Instagram!

 Bio

-- Follower Count: 1.4M
+- Follow count: 1.4M

-- Co-founder @therisingcircle
+- Co-founded by @therisingcircle

 Best for highlighting men’s mental health